 - Present your message to Tom and his family using your skit, commercial, music video, or other method of presentation.
 Remember, this needs to be something that Tom will not easily forget.
 Make sure that your message is memorable.
 (This presentation will be made on a designated “Youth Against Tobacco” day in class.)

 Because of the task you have been given, you are going to be spending considerable time researching.
 Here are several links to help get you started.
-Remember that you need to stay on task and keep focused on your project in order to deliver the important message to Tom and his family.
+Remember that you need to stay on task and keep focused on your project in order to deliver the important message to Tom and his family about anti-smoking.
 You don’t have any time to waste!

 - The Foundation for a Smoke Free America: Tips for Quitting